24seconds/rust-sadari-cli/README.md

 > Generally, it is used to do lottery game to find random pairs of two sets.

+Rust-sadari-cli draws most parts using [tui-rs](https://github.com/fdehau/tui-rs).
+Tui-rs is awesome library for making cli tools.
+(Rust-sadari-cli is also listed in [tui-rs' Apps using tui section!](https://github.com/fdehau/tui-rs#apps-using-tui))

 ### Demo
 <img src="./assets/rust_sadari_demo.gif" width="800">